alozano-77/AWS-SAA-C02-Course/README.md

   - Data is kept locally
   - Awesome for migrations
 - Volume Mode (Cache Mode)
-  - Data as added to gateway is not stored locally.
+  - Data added to gateway is not stored locally.
   - Backup to EBS Snapshots
   - Primarily stored on AWS
   - Great for limited local storage capacity.